How to Watch the NBA on Tuesday: TV Channel, Game Times and Odds

 - Total: 230.5 points

-The Knicks look to pull off a road win at the Cavaliers on Tuesday at 7:30 PM ET.
+The Timberwolves look to pull of an away win at the Nuggets on Tuesday at 9:00 PM ET.

 How to Watch